the-chef0/EcuityGlasses/README.md

 <ol>
   <li> attachDepthImage initializes class variables
-  <li> computeKernelCover segments depth image into kernel-sized segments
+  <li> computeKernelCover loops over depth image in kernel-sized segments
     <ol>
       <li> Runs applyKernel on each segment
       <li> Runs writeToKernelCover to write the value computed in the previous step to the output